finbourne/lusid-sdk-python/sdk/docs/TransactionFeesApi.md

 # **get_transaction_fee_rule**
 > FeeRule get_transaction_fee_rule(code, effective_at=effective_at, as_at=as_at)

-[EXPERIMENTAL] GetTransactionFeeRule: Retrieve the definition of single fee rule.
+GetTransactionFeeRule: Retrieve the definition of single fee rule.

 Retrieves the fee rule definition at the given effective and as at times.